ArtifexSoftware/MuPDF.NET/docs/api/document.rst

   .. attribute:: IsEncrypted

     This indicator initially equals :attr:`Document.NeedsPass`.
-After successful authentication, it is set to *False* to reflect the situation.
+After successful authentication, it is set to *false* to reflect the situation.

     :type: bool